 “On the other hand we have some promising new athletes in our program who are at such a different level in what they need as athletes,” she continued.
 “For our program, our goal is always to provide best in the world service to our athletes.
 For our athletes who are aiming for the podium today, that involves every detail coming together, the execution of their plan.
 For Grace [Miller] and Mia [Zutter] and Ruslan [Reiter], our next generation of podium-potential athletes, providing best in the world service is more about making sure they see what their medal winning teammates and competitors are doing to achieve their performances and showing them a roadmap to get to that point.”

 Development coach BethAnn Chamberlain is a big piece of that effort.
-For the top-level athletes, Carey lives in Bozeman, Montana, where she works intensively with the sit-ski team, which took an incredible 15 medals in PyeongChang.
+For the top-level athletes, Carey lives in Bozeman, Montana, where she works intensively with the sit-ski team,

 “They move to Bozeman in the winters,” Carey explained.
 “I am with them every day from November through March, in addition to training camps that we have most months from May-October.
 Most of them compete in summer sports, so in the off season, there is always an individualized balance of figuring out how to optimize their preparation for skiing, while working with their goals for other sports.”

 The standing and visually-impaired athletes have a different situation, and are primarily supported by clubs in their local areas.
 Carey works with both the athletes and their home coaches and teams to make sure they are getting the best development, but a big part of that can be training with an able-bodied ski team.